MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wdsutil-get-autoadddevices.md

 ---
-title: get-AutoaddDevices
+title:  wdsutil get-autoadddevices
-description: Reference article for get-AutoaddDevices, which displays all computers that are in the Auto-add database on a Windows Deployment Services server. ms.topic: reference ms.assetid: 24b4b688-55b0-4bd9-a2f5-7ef4b3dfe2f2 ms.author: lizross
+description: Reference article for wdsutil get-autoadddevices, which displays all computers that are in the Auto-add database on a Windows Deployment Services server. ms.topic: reference ms.assetid: 24b4b688-55b0-4bd9-a2f5-7ef4b3dfe2f2 ms.author: lizross